smaclell/smaclell.github.io/_drafts/knife-edge-or-incremental-changes.md

 ---

 At two extremes are knife edge and incremental changes.
-You can either make your changes right away sharply or in small constructive pieces.
+You can either make your changes right away sharply or in small pieces.
 Between them there is a spectrum of ways they can be mixed and matched to form interesting solutions.

+The tradeoff is speed vs safety.
+Both are perfectly viable options but you need to plan ahead

+Single Points of Failure.
+Incremental Minimal affect on the original system.
+Recovery is easier.
+Up and Down are different operation for knife edge changes.
+Modifying the actual thing and hoping that works out.

+-
+Be aware of this, I think it is better, you might too.
+Realzing you have these options.

+Address the different labels for it then stick with it.
+--> In place vs Incremental

+really quick and could get stabbed.
+Incremental an outage is never required.

+Future Post:
+Does the scale you make your change adjust it?
+Impact or potential affect of the change.

+Bias for incremental
+No one fixes thier car with the engine running.
+Not a great analogy because they are different.

+Car is critical.
+House you can tolerate an outage.
+Faulty switch, full replacement <= immutable, tinker in place to try and get it or just swap it.

+Knife edge - Natural
+Incremental - Not intuitive, not thinking the change will break things.
+More important to be up and working then to have the new change.

+In place
+Blue/Green

+Real life example.

+A knife edge change would take effect write away

+TODO Chris will review.

-Lately, I have been heavily promoting incremental changes at our company.
+Lately, I have been heavily promoting incremental changes for the work we are doing.
 For most situations I feel that they can performed more reliablely and with higher reproducibilty.

-TODO: form this into a more coherent presentation.
-Wrap it up and ship it.
+Lets take an example.
+You are deploying an update to an existing service.
+BAM!

+A) Change the code in place on the server and restart.
+B) Make a new server and replace the original when it is done.

+Option A) is the knide edge.
+What if it has defects?
+How do you test the system to make sure that everything is up right?
+If things go poorly you get cut!
+If things go well then you are probably done much faster.

+How about Option B) doing it increntally?
+You needed a whole new server!
+That takes time to make a new one.
+Maybe you are using Chef or Puppet or Ansible or Bash to setup servers from scratch to make it reproducable.
+If something is not right with the new server you can go back to the old one you have not changed and the system can ideally keep running.

+Some things are really hard to change safely all at once.
+Tke a major version udpatesdkasakskaksakasksakaskkaskakskakksakkk

 Incrementally
 =======================================